missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Requesting another individual’s records(with personal information)

-When an individual or entity is cleared to request someone else’s driver record, they may submit a completed Request for Security Access Code form via mail to;
+When an individual or entity is cleared to request someone else’s driver record, they may submit a completed Request for Security Access Code form via mail to:

 Driver License Bureau